AntoineGanne/AntoineGanne/README.md

 ## Data and Machine Learning
-I'm very interested in Data Engineering
+I'm very interested in Data Engineering because I enjoy thinking about the best ways to store information.
+I master SQL and I built a database storing geographical data during my internship at Sogeti.

 Data extraction and cleaning using Talend.